 Finally, the EB-5 category is a special type of employment-based green card category designed for investors.
-To qualify for the EB-5 program, the investor must make an investment of personal funds in a new commercial enterprise or troubled business, either directly or via a government-approved Regional Center.
-The required investment is US\$1.8 million.
-However, if the business is in a location designated by the U.S. government as a high unemployment area, the required investment decreases to US\$900,000.
+To qualify for the EB-5 program, the investor must make an investment of personal funds in a new commercial enterprise or troubled business.
+The required investment is US\$1.05 million.
+However, if the business is in a rural area or a location designated by the U.S. government as a high unemployment area, or if the investment is made in a qualifying federal, state, or local infrastructure project, the required investment decreases to US\$800,000.